-The Stanford Cognitive and Systems Neuroscience Laboratory conducts research in a variety of areas using advanced brain imaging techniques (fMRI, sMRI, DTI and EEG) as well as behavioral, genetic and computational methods.
-Our research is focused in four main areas.
+The Stanford Cognitive and Systems Neuroscience Laboratory conducts research in a variety of areas using advanced brain imaging techniques (fMRI, sMRI, DTI) as well as behavioral, and computational methods.

 Discovering fundamental principals underlying normal brain function and cognitive development

 Abrams, D. A., et al. (2016).
 Neural circuits underlying mother’s voice perception predict social communication abilities in children.
 Proceedings of the National Academy of Sciences.

 Chen, T., et al. (2016).
 Distinct global brain dynamics and spatiotemporal organization of the salience network.
 PLOS Biology.